Wailuku, Hawaii: Geography

 Wailuku is located at (20.891923, -156.502177) between the CDPs of Waihee-Waiehu to the north, Kahului to the east, and Waikapu to the south.

-The town is situated at 249 ft above sea level, at the base of West Maui Volcano, known historically as Mauna Kahalawai and Hale Mahina, on the northern edge of the isthmus of East Maui (Haleakalā) and West Maui.
+The town is 249 ft above sea level, at the base of West Maui Volcano, known historically as Mauna Kahalawai and Hale Mahina, on the northern edge of the isthmus of East Maui (Haleakalā) and West Maui.

-According to the United States Census Bureau, the CDP has a total area of 14.8 km2, of which 13.8 km2 is land and 1.1 km2, or 7.16%, is water.
+According to the United States Census Bureau, the CDP has an area of 14.8 km2, of which 13.8 km2 is land and 1.1 km2, or 7.16%, is water.

 The three moku or districts of west Maui are Lāhaina, Kāʻanapali, and Wailuku.
-Wailuku is also known as Pūʻalikomohana, or Nā Wai ʻEhā which means the four waters.
+Wailuku is also known as Pūʻalikomohana, or Nā Wai ʻEhā, which means "the four waters".
 The four waters are the ahupuaʻa (smaller land division than district), which are Waikapū, Wailuku, Waiʻehu, and Waiheʻe.

 History

-Home to Maui's most famous Hawaiian rulers, site of Kamehameha's decisive 1790 victory at the Battle of Kepaniwai in the ʻĪao Valley, location of the 19th century Mission Station and birthplace of the mighty sugar industry, Wailuku illustrates the powerful influences which shaped the town, the island and the state.
+Home to Maui's most famous Hawaiian rulers, site of Kamehameha's decisive 1790 victory at the Battle of Kepaniwai in the ʻĪao Valley, location of the 19th century Mission Station and birthplace of the mighty sugar industry, Wailuku illustrates the powerful influences that shaped the town, island, and state.

-The area was a center of power and population in pre-historic Hawaii.
-In the mid-1800s it was irrevocably changed when New England missionaries brought their religious beliefs, western skills and implements and new agricultural methods.
+The area was a center of power and population in prehistoric Hawaii.
+In the mid-1800s it was irrevocably changed when New England missionaries brought their religious beliefs, skills, implements, and agricultural methods.
 By the 1860s the Wailuku Sugar Company (owned by C. Brewer & Co.) and other plantations were busy growing and milling sugarcane.
-Miles of ditches were dug, bringing irrigation water from deep in the mountains to the vast fields of central Maui, and the sugar industry flourished, to the detriment of the native people.
+Miles of ditches were dug, bringing irrigation water from deep in the mountains to central Maui's vast fields, and the sugar industry flourished, to the detriment of the native people.

-Thousands of skilled and unskilled workers immigrated to Maui from all parts of the world to toil in the fields and factories.
-They came from China, Japan, Okinawa, Korea, the Philippines, Europe, America – bringing ethnic, cultural and religious diversity to their new home.
-Many settled in Wailuku, where houses, schools, churches, temples, shops, banks and community buildings were built to meet the needs of the thriving company town.
+Thousands of skilled and unskilled workers immigrated to Maui to toil in the fields and factories.
+They came from China, Japan, Okinawa, Korea, the Philippines, Europe, and America – bringing ethnic, cultural and religious diversity to their new home.
+Many settled in Wailuku, where houses, schools, churches, temples, shops, banks and community buildings were built to meet the thriving company town's needs.

-In 1905, Wailuku was designated Maui's County Seat, and it soon became a hub of government, business and entertainment, boasting vaudeville and movie theatres, bowling alley, hotels, poi factory, ice and soda works, and many markets and offices.
-Thus began the era of growth which continued until the late 1960s when the sugar industry, losing its economic prosperity, reduced operations and the development of alternative commercial centers drew business away from Wailuku's downtown streets.
+In 1905, Wailuku was designated Maui's county seat, and it soon became a hub of government, business, and entertainment, with vaudeville and movie theatres, a bowling alley, hotels, a poi factory, ice and soda works, and many markets and offices.
+Thus began the era of growth that continued until the late 1960s when the sugar industry, losing its economic prosperity, reduced operations and the development of alternative commercial centers drew business away from downtown Wailuku.
+In the 1990s, the former C. Brewer land was developed into the Kehalani neighborhood.